-Slovak president calls on Prime Minister Matovic to quit | Politics
+Slovak president calls on prime minister Matovic to quit | Politics

-"It is inevitable for the prime minister to allow, by his resignation, an agreement among the coalition partners on cabinet reconstruction," she said in a statement shown live on television.
+The crisis was sparked three weeks ago by Matovic's decision to order the Russian Sputnik V coronavirus vaccines without telling his partners, who had opposed using the vaccine because it had not been approved for usage by the European Union drug regulator.
+"It is inevitable for the prime minister to allow, by his resignation, an agreement among the coalition partners on cabinet reconstruction," Caputova said in a statement shown live on television.

+Matovic said on Sunday he was willing to quit, but set a number of conditions, including the departure of some of his opposers within the coalition and a seat for himself in a new cabinet, firing up more discord.
+The cabinet has lost several ministers during the dispute and parliament suspended its session on Tuesday while the battle over the cabinet continued.

+Caputova, who would be in charge of appointing the new prime minister, said it was unacceptable that both the executive and the legislature were being incapacitated amid the coronavirus pandemic that has hit the country of 5.5 million hard in recent weeks.
+"Three weeks of talks without a result in front of the set piece of overfilled hospitals, exhausted medical workers, and people fighting for life... is dangerous and reckless," Caputova said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)